CamJ/repo-dashboard/documentation/comments.md

 ### Future Changes and/or Additions ###
 * If this were a real project, these are the things I would be thinking about:
     * UI Changes and Additions
-        * Have somebody with a better eye for UI design upgrade the design :)
+        * Have somebody with a better eye for UI upgrade the design :)
         * Include user search functionality
         * Better analysis/insight or repositories + ability to drilldown.
 Nice charts would be a plus as well.
         * User based date formatting